 Systematic searches for hazard, assessment of risk, and identification of possible remediation are the basic steps of risk analysis methods reviewed in this chapter.
 After an introduction that considers the place of chemical industry in society, the basic concepts related to risk analysis are presented.
-The second section reviews the steps of the risk analysis of chemical processes discussed.
-Safety data are presented in the third section and the methods of hazard identification in the section after that.
+Section 1.2 reviews the steps of the risk analysis of chemical processes discussed.
+Safety data are presented in Section 1.3 and the methods of hazard identification in Section 1.4.
 The chapter closes with a section devoted to the practice of risk analysis.

-1.2 Chemical Industry and Safety
+1.1 Chemical Industry and Safety

 The chemical industry, more than any other industry, is perceived as a threat to humans, society, and the environment.
 Nevertheless, the benefits resulting from this activity cannot be negated: health, crop protection, new material, colors, textiles, and so on.
 This negative perception is more enhanced after major accidents, such as those at Seveso and Bhopal.
 Even though such catastrophic incidents are rare, they are spectacular and retain public attention.
 Thus, a fundamental question is raised: "What risk does society accept regarding the benefits of an activity, of a product?"
-Such a question assumes that one is able-a priori-to assess the corresponding risk.
+Such a question assumes that the corresponding risk can be assessed a priori.

-In the present chapter, we focus on the methods of risk analysis as they are performed in the chemical industry, and especially in fine chemicals and pharmaceutical industries.
+In the present chapter, we focus on the methods of risk analysis as they are performed in the chemical industry and especially in fine chemicals and pharmaceutical industries.

-Chemical Industry and Society
+1.1.1 Chemical Industry and Society